Dwight D. Eisenhower Memorial: Authorizing a memorial and establishing a memorial commission

 Senators Stevens and Inouye were both appointed to the conference committee to reconcile the House and Senate versions of the Department of Defense Appropriations Act in 1999.
 The conferees inserted language (Section 8162) to authorize the memorial and establish the Dwight D. Eisenhower Memorial Commission into the conference report.
 The House approved the appropriations act 372-to-55 on October 13, and the Senate followed by a vote of 87-to-11 on October 14.
 President Bill Clinton signed the bill into law (P.L.
 106–79) on October 25, 1999.

-P.L.
+Bill P.L.
 106-79 appropriated $300,000 to fund the commission's initial activities.
-The law established a 12-member commission, four of whom were to be appointed by the president, four by the Senate (equally split between both political parties), and four by the House (equally split between both political parties).
-The law provided for a chair and vice chair (they could not be members of the same political party), the appointment of new members in case of vacancy, and a date for the initial meeting (nor more than 45 days after all appointments have been made).
+The law established a 12-member commission: four of whom were to be appointed by the president; four by the Senate (equally split between both political parties); and four by the House (equally split between both political parties).
+The law provided for a chair and vice chair (they could not be members of the same political party); the appointment of new members in case of vacancy; and a date for the initial meeting (not more than 45 days after all appointments have been made).
 Members of the commission would receive no compensation.
-The commission had the power to spend money appropriated or donated to it, accept donations, hold hearings, and enter into contracts.
+The commission had the power to spend money appropriated or donated to it; to accept donations; to hold hearings; and to enter into contracts.
 It was required to make annual reports to the president and Congress, and make a report about the memorial plans as soon as possible.

 In 2008, Congress enhanced the commission's duties and powers.
 Section 332 of the Consolidated Natural Resources Act of 2008 (P.L.
-110–229; May 8, 2008) more clearly defined the commission's ability to solicit donations and contract for specialized services, and permitted it to do so outside of existing federal law.
-The commission was also empowered to seek the assistance of any federal agency (so long as it paid for that assistance), enter into cooperative agreements with the same, and to procure administrative and support services from the General Services Administration.
+110–229; May 8, 2008) more clearly defined the commission's ability to solicit donations and to contract for specialized services, and it permitted it to do so outside of existing federal law.
+The commission was also empowered to seek the assistance of any federal agency (so long as it paid for that assistance), to enter into cooperative agreements with the same, and to procure administrative and support services from the General Services Administration.
 A commission staff was also established.
-An executive director was required to be employed, and the commission was authorized to hire staff (including an architect, and no more than three senior staff) and accept volunteers.
+An executive director was required to be employed, and the commission was authorized to hire staff (including an architect, and no more than three senior staff) and to accept volunteers.
 Commissioners (and staff and volunteers) were now reimbursed for their reasonable travel expenses.
 Most importantly, an unlimited amount of money was authorized (but not actually appropriated) to carry out the commission's duties and to design and construct the memorial.